RM-Ulster/MSc_Project/README.md

 5. [RF_training](RF_Training+Optimisation.ipynb) - Python script to optimise predictor set and hyperparamters for the RF algorithm.
 Set up to predict AGB, but can be used to predict MH with small changes to the script.

 6. [Mean_Height_Estimation](https://code.earthengine.google.com/00e81916a63521a63046308bbbc7b3e8) - GEE script to apply the optimised rf for mean height prediction over 10 seeds and then average and export as an EE image for extraction as a predictor (Estimated_MH).
+This method is faster than doing it in python and uploading.

-9. [RF_Application](AGB_Estimation.ipynb) - Python script to apply the optimised RF to the raster of the entire region.
-Can be used for AGB and MH estimation.
+7. [RF_Application](AGB_Estimation.ipynb) - Python script to apply the optimised RF to the raster of the entire region.
+Can be used for AGB and MH mapping.

+8. [SD_Map+Stats](SD_Map+Stats.ipynb) - Python script to calculate and map standard deviation to represent uncertainty.

 ## Other